March to June

-- Mayflower trivia: At one time, mayflowers were used by the Shakers to treat kidney stones
+At one time, Mayflowers were used to treat kidney stones.

-Despite its shoe-in fit, the mayflower was not the clear choice when the decision of the state flower first arose.
-Bills in 1900 and 1901 to designate the mayflower the Massachusetts state flower were each defeated.
+Despite its obvious fit, the Mayflower was not the clear choice when the decision of the state flower first arose.
+Bills in 1900 and 1901 to designate the Mayflower as the Massachusetts state flower were both defeated.
 Not until some 17 years later was the matter firmly decided when the State Board of Education put the issue before the state’s school children.
-By a ratio of 2:1, the students chose the mayflower over the water lily.
+By a ratio of 2:1, the students chose the Mayflower over the Water Lily.

-The Massachusetts state flower is an evergreen, ground shrub that can trail for 15 feet.
-Like the passengers of the Mayflower ship, whose descendants established roots throughout the United States, the mayflower’s range spreads far and wide.
+The Massachusetts state flower is an evergreen ground shrub that can trail for 15 feet.
 It is found in 29 states in the eastern United States as well as parts of Canada.